umn-impish/geant/import-capable/readme.md

         # 2. scintillator: detects X-rays
         # 3. optical_detector: detects opticals
         # 4. passive: interacts with particles but is not a detector
+        # 5. roughener: specifies if optical surfaces should get roughened.
+        #    for this, you also need to provide an "other_volume" key to say
+        #    what this particular volume should roughen up.
         "type": "type of object",

         # How much to scale the units: